Christian Castillo (footballer): León

 Club León had permanently signed Castillo along with the other two Salvadorans with a three-year contract.

 D.C.
 United

 Castillo joined Major League Soccer side D.C.
 United on loan for the 2010 MLS season.
 On June 29, 2010, he was released by the club after a fall out over contract terms and left the club.
 He made a total of 10 league games with the club, and scored one goal in a U.S. Open Cup match against FC Dallas.

 Suphanburi F.C.

 In February 2013, Castillo decided to try a big leap.
-After bittersweet negotiations with Lisandro Pohl, Alianza F.C.owner, he rescinded his contract calling a clause that allowed him to transfer to Suphanburi F.C. of the Thai Premier League, and signed a contract for one year with option for one more year, leaving Alianza F.C. in amicable terms.
+After bittersweet negotiations with Lisandro Pohl, Alianza F.C.owner, he rescinded his contract calling a clause that allowed him to transfer to Suphanburi F.C. of the Thai Premier League, and signed a contract for one year within an option for one more year, leaving Alianza F.C. in amicable terms.

 After nine games, he terminated his contract and returned to El Salvador to sign with Luis Angel Firpo.